 - Refinances student loans of $10,000 or more

-You have your choice of institutions for refinancing student loans, including banks, credit unions, and online lenders.
-Before choosing, make sure to shop around with multiple providers to find a loan with the best rate.
+You have your choice of institutions for refinancing student loans, including banks, credit unions and online lenders.
+Before choosing, make sure to shop around with multiple providers to find a loan with your best rate.

 Whether you’re headed upstate or packing your bags for the Big Apple, take time to explore your financing alternatives for college.
-If you’ve maxed out your eligibility for federal student loans and need a private one, look around so that you can find a loan with the best terms.
+If you’ve maxed out your eligibility for federal student loans and need a private one, look around so that you can find a loan with the best terms for you.